Specification tests for generalized propensity scores using double projections: Abstract

 \section{Abstract}

-This paper proposes a new class of nonparametric tests for the correct specification of generalized propensity score models.
-The test procedure is based on two different projection arguments, which lead to test statistics with several appealing properties.
-They accommodate high-dimensional covariates; are asymptotically invariant to the estimation method used to estimate the nuisance parameters and do not requite estimators to be root-$n$ asymptotically linear; are fully data-driven and do not require tuning parameters, can be written in closed-form, facilitating the implementation of an easy-to-use multiplier bootstrap procedure.
-We show that our proposed tests are able to detect a broad class of local alternatives converging to the null at the parametric rate.
-Monte Carlo simulation studies indicate that our double projected tests have much higher power than other tests available in the literature, highlighting their practical appeal.
+This paper proposes a new class of nonparametric tests for the correct specification of models based on conditional moment restrictions, paying particular attention to generalized propensity score models.
+The test procedure is based on two different projection arguments, leading to test statistics that are suitable to setups with many covariates, and are (asymptotically) invariant to the estimation method used to estimate the nuisance parameters.
+We show that our proposed tests are able to detect a broad class of local alternatives converging to the null at the usual parametric rate and illustrate its attractive power properties via simulations.
+We also extend our proposal to test parametric or semiparametric single-index-type models.